pracsol/ModernDiskQueue/README.md

 | AsyncEnqueueDequeueConcurrentlyWithTasks   | 9.350 s | 2.0702 s | 3.459 s | 7.909 s | 6000.0000 |            3563.0000 |                - | 2000.0000 |  50.23 MB |

 ### Interpretation
-The async API does bring some extra overhead inherent to the asynchronous context switching, most clearly evident in the memory allocation and work items, but for all intents and purposes the APIs are equivalent in performance when doing the same body of work in similar implementations.
+The async API brings some extra overhead inherent to the asynchronous context switching, most clearly evident in the memory allocation and work items, but for all intents and purposes the APIs demonstrate equivalent throughput when doing the same body of work in similar implementations.

 Mean task completion times between the two are close, the differences not being statistically significant.
-Async medians lower than their mean, indicating outliers are driving up the mean.
+Async medians are lower than their mean, indicating that outliers are driving up the mean.
 The sync API has a much lower standard deviation, reflecting the control inherent in its synchronous execution.
-The async API, is more susceptible to "weather" in the shared thread pool.
-This is not unexpected, as the async/await infrastructure is designed to be more flexible and responsive to the environment in which it is running.
+The async API is more susceptible to "weather" in the shared thread pool.
+This is not unexpected, as the async/await infrastructure is designed to be more responsive to the environment in which it is running.

-Tight loops of enqueueing and dequeueing may be rare in real-world implementations, but these high stress scenarios describe performance limits for a given hardware configuration and give confidence that the async API has not sacrificed too much in terms of supported ops/sec.
+Tight loops of enqueueing and dequeueing may be rare in real-world implementations, but these high stress scenarios describe performance limits for a given hardware configuration and give confidence that the async API has not sacrificed too much in terms of supported operations per second.

 ### Guidance
-Work on unit tests and benchmarks consistently demonstrated that implementation patterns play an incredibly important role in async API performance, with small adjustments in consumer loop design having a profound impact - sometimes by an order of magnitude.
+The work on unit tests and benchmarks consistently demonstrated that implementation patterns play an incredibly important role in async API performance, with small adjustments in consumer loop design having a profound impact - sometimes by an order of magnitude.
 If your tolerances are tight and demands high, you will want to carefully tune your loops to avoid "thundering herd" or starvation issues by introducing random or fixed jitter into each iteration.
 As well, increasing timeouts waiting for queues will make concurrently running processes more tolerant of lock contention.

 Please read the [Multi-Process and Multi-Thread Work](#multi-process-and-multi-thread-work) section for additional guidance.